chill117/express-mysql-session/readme.md

 	password: 'password',
 	// Database name:
 	database: 'session_test',
+	// Whether or not to automatically check for and clear expired sessions:
+	clearExpired: true,
 	// How frequently expired sessions will be cleared; milliseconds:
 	checkExpirationInterval: 900000,
 	// The maximum age of a valid session; milliseconds: